UW-Hydro/bmorph/docs/bmorph_tutorial.rst

 or watershed than anlayzing, so the following data will be described under such an assumption.

-Here we load in some example meterological data: minimum temperature (tmin), seasonal precipitation (prec), and maximum temperature (tmax).
+Here we load in some example meterological data: daily minimum temperature (tmin), seasonal precipitation (prec), and daily maximum temperature (tmax).
 You can use similar or completely different data, just note naming should be universally updated and unused names should be deleted or commented out completely.

 .. code:: ipython3